ChengyueGongR/advsoft/README.md

 ```

 ### Warning
-Also the repo is implemented in `pytorch 0.4`, we have found that the post process can only work well with `pytorch 0.2`.
+Although the repo is implemented in `pytorch 0.4`, we have found that the post process can only work well with `pytorch 0.2`.
 Therefore, we add a patch for dynamic evaluation and it should be run under `pytorch 0.2`.
 We are now trying to fix this problem.
 If you have any idea, feel free to talk with us.

 ## MoS-AWD-LSTM + Adv + PartialShuffle